Chickpea Salad with Tomatoes, Olives, and Herbs

 If you’re not a fan of chickpeas, this salad would be delicious with other types of beans, especially Cannellini Beans or Pinto Beans.

-How can you make this Chickpea Salad lower in carbs?
+How to make Chickpea Salad with Tomatoes lower in carbs:

-When I re-shot the photos I made this salad lower in carbs by cutting it down to only one can of chickpeas.
-But I love the interesting idea in the comments from a reader who suggests replacing chickpeas with chopped pieces of califlower!
+When I re-shot the photos I made this salad lower in carbs by cutting it down to only one can of chickpeas, which gave me a salad with 17 net carbs in a serving.
+But I love the interesting idea in the comments from a reader who suggests replacing chickpeas with chopped pieces of cauliflower!

 How to make Chickpea Salad with Tomatoes, Olives, and Herbs: